Treatment Center Setting

 ABOUT THE PALM BEACH INSTITUTE

-Founded in 1970, The Palm Beach Institute (PBI) was the first private drug and alcohol rehabilitation center in South Florida.
-Housed in an oceanfront facility in sunny West Palm Beach, the center provides residential treatment, transitional living, and aftercare services for adults and adolescent males, including those with co-occurring disorders.
-Additionally, The Palm Beach Institute offers on-site, medical detox and a three-day family program.
+Founded in 1970, the Palm Beach Institute (PBI) was the first private drug and alcohol rehabilitation center in southern Florida.
+Located in West Palm Beach, Fla., the center provides residential and outpatient treatment, transitional living, and aftercare services for adults and adolescent males, including those with co-occurring disorders.
+Additionally, the Palm Beach Institute offers on-site, medical detox and a three-day family program.

 TREATMENT & ASSESSMENT